 $13,085,023

-"Thirst" (2009) is a South Korean horror film inspired by Émile Zola’s 1867 novel Thérèse Raquin.
-Directed by Park Chan-wook, the film delivers a unique and intense take on the vampire genre that leaves audiences craving more after the credits roll.
+"Thirst" (2009) is a South Korean horror masterpiece inspired by Émile Zola’s 1867 novel Thérèse Raquin.
+With visionary director Park Chan-wook at the helm, the film delivers a refreshing and intense exploration of the vampire genre, leaving viewers both unsettled and captivated.

 ComedyHorror